 How is the plumbing set up?

-The bus has two tanks mounted underneath.
-A 40 gallon freshwater tank, and a 33 gallon gray water tank.
+The bus has three tanks mounted underneath.
+Two 40 gallon freshwater tanks, and a 33 gallon gray water tank.
 We have a water pump in the lower cupboard to the right of the stove.
 When either the sink faucet or the shower is turned on, the pump automatically engages and pulls water in from the freshwater tank.

 If the sink or shower is set to hot water, the water is directed to the low pressure tankless water heater installed in the cabinet underneath the sink.
 The tankless water heater ignites automatically when water flows into it.
 We got the Excel 1.6 GPM tankless heater and we’ve had issues with consistent heating and the igniter (so we’d recommend shopping around for something different).